DCtime/LawsAndTheorems/README.md

 ## Check the development videos I made.
 https://www.youtube.com/playlist?list=PLQQve3PraKTSDHccOfpn0z4qkS7OTcVzO

+## Is there a wiki page for this
+YES! check it out at https://laws-and-theorems.fandom.com/wiki/Laws_and_Theorems_Wiki.
+We need someone to contribute to it.

 ## I'm interested in this project.
 I want to contribute (add randomness) to this project.

 Sure :), first fork this project to your own github.
 Second, clone it to your local computer.
 Lastly, open with VScode (IDK will IntellijIDEA and Eclipse work because I have run genVSCodeRun gradle task), and you're off to go.
 After you have finished, make a pull request and i'll choose to deny it or not :D.